d-bl/gw-lace-to-gf/docs/index.md

 These diagrams give a more or less similar impression.
-The difference in the diagrams are not as much about nudging pins as the diagrams presented by for example [t]: a different working order is required.
+The difference in the diagrams are not as much about nudging pins as the diagrams presented by for example [d]: a different working order is required.

 * **[The sample](http://www.theedkins.co.uk/jo/lace/whiting/page235.htm)**  &mdash;